distortia/distortia.github.io/about.md

 permalink: /about/
 ---

-I am a software engineer at [InfluxData](https://influxdata.com).
-Our team uses Elixir/Phoenix on top of Kubernetes.
+I am a senior software engineer at [Cars.com](https://cars.com).
+Our team uses Elixir/Phoenix/Liveview and more.
 We are always hiring!

 My hobbies include roasting coffee, music, archery and the outdoors.